 You may not be trying to get back to where you were.
 In nursing care this perspective is called Palliative or comfort care, and means you are not focused on a cure or regaining your prior level of function.
 In this situation, rehabilitation can be a help to you and your caregivers regardless of your stage of illness or disability.
-Whatever your expectations for recuperation, the rehabilitation focus is on attaining or maintaining skills at whatever your level of function so you are as comfortable, able, satisfied and safe as possible.
+Whatever your expectations for recuperation, the rehabilitation focus is on attaining or maintaining skills, anticipating change and being proactive about addressing those changes.
+Whatever your level of function we help you be as comfortable, able, satisfied and safe as possible.
 Rehabilitative Palliative Care.

 And, Therapy In Your Home can work with your caregivers so their help is quality, caring and sustaining.
 The best thing we can do to take care of you is to take care of your caregiver too!
 Call or email us with your situation and we can help you decide what you are looking for.

 We would be glad to talk to you about the benefits of therapy provided in your home, and the resources we can bring to your specific needs.
 We have therapists in San Francisco, San Mateo, San Jose and Santa Cruz counties, and beyond.